vamseeachanta/digitalmodel/docs/ansys/aqwa/aqwa_convergence.md

     - 1 fender modelled using external force

 - Forces may be negative.
 COrrect the function and rerun
+- Apply forces only when delta_L > 0 etc. Move forces application inside the if statement.
 - Damper may need to be fixed instead of floating to simulate the forces properly.

 Benchmarking path